ArendJan/mirte-documentation/doc/driving_around.rst

 From web interface
 ==================

-The robot can be controller from the web interface by goin to the 'control' tab:
+The robot can be controller from the web interface by going to the 'control' tab:

       .. image:: images/driving_around.png
         :width: 600